 Beneficial for Newborn Mothers

 Ehu seeds are used for preparing special hot soups with piper Piper guineense ‘Uziza’, for newborn mothers for easy control of uterine hemorrhage.
 It is also believed that adding these two spices in their soups helps the newborn mother’s milk to start flowing normally immediately after childbirth.
-Basically, the ehu seeds can be ground and used as postpartum tonic.
+Basically, the ehu seeds can be ground and used as a postpartum tonic.
+Essential Oil Constituent

 The stem bark of African nutmeg (ehu seeds) can be used for treating hemorrhoids.

 Researchers reveal that the monodora myristica extracts possess antimicrobial properties against microorganisms.

 Monodora myristica seeds extracts can be used for treating headaches and cold.